-Labour & Employment 2012 - Chile
+Labour & Employment 2015 Chile

-Gerardo Otero, Carolina Zúñiga, Dolores Echeverría and Juan Pablo Cabezón Estudio Jurídico Otero Ltda
+Gerardo Otero, Dolores Echeverría and Juan Pablo Cabezón Estudio Jurídico Otero

-I May foreign employers hire employees directly in your jurisdiction or is it necessary to act through a local subsidiary?
+1 May foreign employers hire employees directly in your jurisdiction or is it necessary to act through a local subsidiary?
+Are secondments or loans of personnel lawful?

-Both alternatives are possible, although local entity is advisable for tax and practical reasons.
-Nevertheless, if hiring is done by a foreign employer, it must obtain a tax ID and grant a power of attorney to a local agent who must have the capacity to receive service of notice on behalf of the employer and represent it for all labour matters in Chile.
+Both alternatives are possible, although hiring through a local entity is advisable for tax and practical reasons.
+Nevertheless, if hiring is done by a foreign employer, it must obtain a tax ID and grant a power of attorney to a local agent who must have the legal capacity to receive service of notice on behalf of the employer and represent it for all labour matters in Chile.
 Additionally, foreign employers hiring employees in Chile may be exposed to the risk of being considered as permanent establishments in Chile.